 A brand ambassador is an advocate of a particular company's products and services.
 Brand ambassadors have become increasingly trusted sources of information as the age of the customer has gained currency.
 To that end, many companies solicit brand ambassadors to promote positive customer sentiment in stores, on websites and at events.
 Tasks may include organizing and hosting retail demonstrations, coordinating display areas with local store managers, reviewing products online and blogging about how a particular company provides a positive customer experience.

-In marketing, brand ambassador is a paid position and job title.
+Brand ambassadors play an important role in marketing campaigns that seek to attract new customers.
+In marketing, brand ambassador may actually be a paid position and job title.
 The purpose of hiring a brand ambassador is to grow brand relevance, ensure proper product or service positioning and drive increased sales within a specific territory or segment of targeted accounts.
 Typically, this type of brand ambassador is responsible for driving brand growth against specific key performance indicators (KPIs) and the metrics for success are data-driven.